Updated: Sep 17, 2021

 While you may typically turn to citrus fruits, like oranges and lemons, when you’re feeling out of sorts, adding a little habanero pepper may be as effective in boosting your immune system.
 As it turns out, habaneros are high in vitamin C, aka ascorbic acid, which is a powerful antioxidant.

 Who knew peppers could boost your health and your skin?
-The next time you need a little extra healing help, perhaps try adding a couple of drops of El Yucateco to some ginger tea.
+The next time you need a little extra healing help, perhaps try brewing up some Hot Sauce Ginger Tea.
 Hooray for spicy-yet-stealthy home remedies!

 4. Habaneros Are Mostly Grown in Mexico